 “It just goes to show you there are different ways to win basketball games and run a successful program,” Gonzaga coach Kelly Graves said.

 A trip to the Sweet 16 next weekend at the Arena is on the line.

 “We rely heavily on our defensive pressure, whether it’s turning you over or delaying you,” UCLA coach Nikki Caldwell said.
 “They are one of the best running teams we’ve seen in a long time.
 A lot of people run the ball but they’re very efficient.
 We have to be able to make sure defensively we can set our pressure, so we have to make baskets.”

-The eighth-ranked Bruins forced 22 turnovers per game, which fuels their offense, which averages just 65.3 points.
+The eighth-ranked Bruins force 22 turnovers per game, which fuels their offense that averages just 65.3 points.

 “We want to limit their touches and scoring opportunities with our suffocating defense,” UCLA junior Jasmine Dixon said.

 “We have to get our tempo going,” GU junior Katelan Redmon said.
 “We can’t allow them to slow down the pace of the game.
 We have to make sure we get rebounds and get the pace of the game going.”

 With Courtney Vandersloot, the national leader in assists (10.2) and assists-to-turnover ratio (3.34) running the offense, the 20th-ranked Bulldogs average only 13.5 miscues.

 “It’s very comforting to know the ball is in her hands,” Graves said.
 “She has to make great decisions and our team has to be active. … We’ve got to do a lot of different things to give them different looks.
 Fortunately we have very good athletes. … But the bottom line is it’s going to come down to Courtney and how well she can handle that kind of pressure.”

 Because UCLA plays so much zone defense the task of slowing the opposition doesn’t fall to one person.